pythonlessons/TensorFlow-object-detection-tutorial/5_part step by step custom object detection/README.md

 Once you have labeled your images, we're going to separate them into training and testing groups.
 To do this, just copy about 20% of your images and their annotation XML files to a new dir called test and then copy the remaining ones to a new dir called train.

 With the images labeled, it’s time to generate the TFRecords that serve as input data to the TensorFlow training model.
-This tutorial uses the xml_to_csv.py and generate_tfrecord.py scripts from <b>EdjeElectronics</b> repository, with some slight modifications to work with our directory structure.
+This tutorial uses the xml_to_csv.py and generate_tfrecord.py scripts from [<b>EdjeElectronics</b>](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) repository, with some slight modifications to work with our directory structure.

+First, the image .xml data will be used to create .csv files containing all the data for the train and test images.
+From the main folder, if you are using the same file structure issue the following command in command prompt: ```<b>python xml_to_csv.py</b>```.